About the Amateur Sports Commission

 Since the facility opened in 1990 as one of the original mega-multi sport campuses in the U.S. the MASC has appropriately devoted significant resources to ensuring the growth, financial strength, and relevance of the campus.
-Now the largest amateur sports campus in the world, the NSC offers programs and events in soccer, hockey, golf, figure skating, lacrosse, ultimate, rugby, cycling, baseball, and broomball.
+Now the largest amateur sports campus in the world, the NSC offers programs and events in soccer, hockey, golf, figure skating, lacrosse, ultimate, rugby, baseball, and broomball.

 The three facilities in Northeast Minnesota offer sports programs in winter sports and whitewater sports.

 Giants Ridge Golf and Ski Resort, Biwabik – Visit